andreasabel/inCode/entry/tries-with-recursion-schemes.md

 external user, `Trie`'s role is completely internal.

 In other words, `Trie` *itself* doesn't seem to matter at all.
-We really want a `Map [k] v -> Graph (Maybe v) k`, and we're just using `Trie` as an *intermediate data structure*.
+We really want a `Map [k] v -> Gr (Maybe v) k`, and we're just using `Trie` as an *intermediate data structure*.
 We are exploiting its internal structure to write our full function, and we don't care about it outside of that.
 We build it up with `ana` and then immediately tear it down with `cata`, and it is completely invisible to the outside world.

 One neat thing about *recursion-schemes* is that it lets us capture this "the actual fixed-point is only intermediate and is not directly consequential to the